mdozmorov/Programming_notes/README.md

 ## Cloud

+- [awesome-cloudrun](https://github.com/steren/awesome-cloudrun) - A curated list of resources about all things Cloud Run

 - [The Open Science Grid](https://opensciencegrid.org/) - A national, distributed computing partnership for data-intensive research.

 - [CloudBank](https://www.cloudbank.org/) - NSF-funded cloud computing for education, training, and allocation for cloud computing resources.